WG-Forge/Team-Segfault/README.md

 Set the project workspace to the folder which contains main.py, call wanted tests inside of the main function and run the module.
-For testing remote games run the remote_game_test and remote_game_join modules separately, with the same project configurations as for the previously named.
+For testing remote games run the remote_game_create and remote_game_join modules separately, with the same project configurations as for the previously named.
 Python 3.11 <= is required.